Crestline, California

 Crestline is a census-designated place in the San Bernardino Mountains of San Bernardino County, California, United States.
 The population was 11,650 at the 2020 census, up from 10,770 at the 2010 census.

 Geography

 According to the United States Census Bureau, Crestline has a total area of 14.0 sqmi.
 13.9 sqmi of it is land and 0.1 sqmi of it (0.85%) is water.

 Crestline is located within the San Bernardino National Forest; Lake Gregory is located in the center of Crestline.

 Neighborhoods

-The greater community of Crestline includes the neighborhoods known as Valley of Enchantment, Valley of the Moon, Cedarpines Park, and Twin Peaks.
+The greater community of Crestline includes the neighborhoods known as Valley of Enchantment, Cedarpines Park, and Twin Peaks.

 Climate

 According to the Köppen Climate Classification system, Crestline has a warm-summer Mediterranean climate, abbreviated Csb on climate maps.